fbpx

 Corporate Reorganization

-Over time, you may need to restructure your corporation to make it more tax effective or to achieve other business or succession objectives.
-This happens because of legislative changes, changes to your business, and changes in your life in general.
+Over time, you may need to restructure your corporation to make it more tax-effective or to achieve other business or succession objectives.
+This happens because of legislative changes, business changes, and personal changes in your life.
 We work with our clients to determine the most tax-effective structure and, if necessary, implement a corporate reorganization, and periodically review your situation to ensure it’s still working for you.

 Tax Consulants & Advisors